top of page

 Some of the best agencies will interview prospective tutors and request both references and evidence of their qualifications but, currently, tuition agencies are not officially regulated and there are many who will simply accept anyone who applies to be a tutor without any further checks.

-Therefore, it is recommended that you conduct your own research by double checking that the tutor is qualified and experienced in the appropriate subject area you require.
+Therefore, it's recommended that you conduct your own research by double checking that the tutor is qualified and experienced in the appropriate subject area you require.
 For example, you could ask for references from previous customers and read any published reviews of their services.

 What Do I Need For Online Tuition?